 Frequently Asked Questions

 Find answers to the a list of common questions other users have asked.
-You can filter the results to a particular category or properties and services using the Filter by Category option below, and further refine your search useing the FAQ Search box.
+You can filter the results to a particular category or properties and services using the Filter by Category option below, and further refine your search using the FAQ Search box.

 Valuation notice

-The LPV was created by the Arizona state Legislature to restrict large increases to property taxes.
-The LPV cannot exceed the full cash value (FCV) of the property.
+The Limited Property Value (LPV) was established by the Arizona State Legislature to limit large increases in property taxes.
+The LPV may not exceed the property’s Full Cash Value (FCV) and is <strong>not an appealable value</strong>.

-The LPV is also utilized to calculate property taxes with the exception of Personal Property (excluding mobile homes) and centrally valued properties identified in A.R.S. § 42-12001, § 42-12002, § 42-12003, § 42-12004, § 42-12005, § 42-12006, § 42-12007, § 42-12010.
+The LPV is used to calculate property taxes for most properties, with the exception of personal property (excluding mobile homes) and centrally valued properties as identified in A.R.S. § 42-12001, § 42-12002, § 42-12003, § 42-12004, § 42-12005, § 42-12006, § 42-12007, § 42-12010.

 Proposition 117 is a voter-approved initiative passed in the 2012 general election (A.R.S. § 42-13301)which limits the increase of the LPV to 5% per year.